metacpan/metacpan-cpan-extracted/distros/M/Magrathea-API/Emergency.md

 This returns the number currently being worked on as a [Phone::Number](https://metacpan.org/pod/Phone::Number).

+### exists

+This is a boolean which can be tested to find out if the number already exists on the Magrathea database.
+It is set during the call to ["emergency\_info" in Magrathea::API](https://metacpan.org/pod/Magrathea::API#emergency_info) and updated after a successful call to ["create"](#create).

 ### info

-This returns all the fields in a hash or as a pointer to a has depending on list or scalar context.
+This returns all the fields in a hash or as a pointer to a hash depending on list or scalar context.
 The fields are as documented for methods below.